-A report by Dr Ben Clements, for British Religion in Numbers, based on research conducted by YouGov among 31,000 voters in June 2017, showed voting patterns of people affiliated with a faith:
+A report by Dr Ben Clements, for British Religion in Numbers, based on research conducted by YouGov among 31,000 voters in June 2017, showed there were voting patterns of people affiliated with faith.

-- 58 per cent of Anglicans voted Tory compared with 28 per cent for Labour.
+Some 58% of Anglicans voted Tory compared with 28% for Labour.
 Support among Anglicans for the Conservative Party has remained reasonably solid for 60 years.
 In 2017, slightly more Anglicans voted Tory than in the 1959 election.
 Only for two short periods in the intervening period did Labour manage to overtake the Tories in the Anglican voters’ affections – once in the 1960s, and then for a short time in the late 1990s, in the early years of the Blair government.

-- 42 per cent of Catholics supported Labour, compared with 40 per cent for the Tories.
+Forty-two per cent of Catholics supported Labour, compared with 40% for the Tories.
 But Dr Clements suggests this traditional Catholic support for Labour appears to be declining.
 As recently as 1997, about three times more Catholics voted Labour than Conservative.
 Since then, the gap has narrowed dramatically.
 James Tilley suggests religion is linked to party loyalty in an intertwined identity, through parental influence on children and grandchildren.

-- An overwhelming majority of Muslims (85 per cent) canvassed in 2017 said they voted Labour, with 11 per cent supporting the Conservatives.
+An overwhelming majority of Muslims (85%) canvassed in 2017 said they voted Labour, with 11% supporting the Conservatives.
 The Muslim Council of Britain says Muslim voters could have a significant impact in 31 marginal seats in this election, and appealed to political parties to engage with Muslim communities on their concerns.
-The Muslim Engagement and Development (Mend) group says 25 constituencies have Muslim electorates of 20 per cent or more.
+The Muslim Engagement and Development (Mend) group says 25 constituencies have Muslim electorates of 20% or more.

-- Among Jews, a strong majority expressed support for the Conservative Party (63 per cent), with about a quarter (26 per cent) saying they voted Labour.
+Among Jews, a strong majority expressed support for the Conservative Party (63%), with about a quarter (26%) saying they voted Labour.
 This was a similar picture for the 2005-2015 general elections.
 Andrew Barclay, lecturer at Manchester University, says research carried out by the Institute of Jewish Policy Research shows Jews to be evenly split between the main parties as recently as 2010.
 But he says Jewish voting patterns have swung substantially from Labour to Conservative since then.
-A 2017 Survation poll confirms the YouGov data, putting Jewish voting intention for the Tories at 72 per cent and for Labour 17 per cent.
+A 2017 Survation poll confirms the YouGov data, putting Jewish voting intention for the Tories at 72% and for Labour 17%.

-- For people with no religious affiliation, 47 per cent voted Labour in 2017, while 32 per cent voted Conservative.
+For people with no religious affiliation, 47% voted Labour in 2017, while 32% voted Conservative.
 Another poll of 14,000 voters after the 2017 election, by Lord Ashcroft, suggested non-Christians and those with no religion were inclined to favour Labour, partly reflecting their relative young age.